Martchus/tageditor/README.md

 There is also a tool to rename files using the tag information stored in the files.
 The new name is generated by a small JavaScript which can be customized.
 An example script is provided.
 Before any actual changes are made, you will see a preview with the generated file names.

+#### MusicBrainz search
+The tag editor also features a MusicBrainz and Cover Art Archive search which can be opened with *F10*.
+However, this feature is still experimental.

 ### CLI
 Usage: